Independent Therapy for Parents under Assessment

 Get in Touch

-For commissioning enquiries or initial discussions about therapeutic provision for parents during Residential Family Centre assessment, community-based assessment, or following assessment in the community, you are welcome to get in touch.
+For commissioning enquiries or initial discussions about therapeutic provision for parents under assessment, community-based assessment, or following assessment in the community, you are welcome to get in touch.

 I am happy to speak with commissioning officers and senior decision-makers who are exploring external therapeutic support for parents, or reflective input for staff teams working within family assessment settings or Local Authority.